Parkinson's

 -

-Prevent further decline in swallowing function.
+Prevent further decline in swallowing function with early intervention and ongoing support.

 -